 Do you sell gasoline?

-Gasoline is available on the park!
-Firewood, bagged ice, bait, soda, and other items for boating, fishing, and camping are available for purchase at the Northside Marina.
+PJ Marina does offer gasoline for boats.
+Firewood, bagged ice, bait, soda, beer and other items for boating, fishing, and camping are available for purchase.

 Can I rent a boat slip?

 Boat slips will be available for short-term or seasonal rental through the Marina this year.
 Boat and trailer dry storage is also available on site.

 PJ Marina has teamed up with North Sterling Boat Charter and Rental to offer pontoon boat rentals and chartered trips.
 Sorry no Personal Water Craft for rent.
 They also have canoes for rent.
 Call (970) 520-9570 or email firstname.lastname@example.org for more info.

 Boating Safely certification classes are offered once a month on certain Monday and Thursday afternoons and evenings.
 These courses are home-study courses with a review session and a test at the park.
 14 and 15 year-olds are required to complete this course and pass the test to legally operate a motorboat in the State of Colorado.
 Parents and visitors of all ages are welcome to sit in on the review session as well.

 Please call the Visitor Center at (970) 522-3657 to obtain a study guide and to register for a class.
 See the Boating Safety Course page for details about North Sterling's course schedule.